phidatahq/phidata/README.md

 ## 🚀 How it works

-- Create your LLM app using a template: `phi ws create`
+- Create your LLM app: `phi ws create`
 - Run your app locally: `phi ws up dev:docker`
 - Run your app on AWS: `phi ws up prd:aws`